jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Microsegmentation**: part of a zero trust strategy that breaks or divides up an internal network into very small (sometimes as small as a single device or important server/end-point), highly localized zones; each zone is separated from others by internal segmentation firewalls (ISFWs), subnets, or VLANs; note that at the limit, this places a firewall at every connection point
 - **MSSP**: managed security service provider (MSSP) provides centrally-controlled and managed XDR solutions; can be fully deployed on-premise, in the cloud, or hybrid; MSSP solutions can be overseen through a SOC which is itself local or remote; orgs working with an MSSP to provide EDR, MDR, EPP, or XDR leverages the experience and expertise of the MSSP's staff
 - **Multicast**: is a one-to-many communication method where data is transmitted from one sender to multiple specific receivers who are part of a multicast group; unlike broadcast, multicast only targets devices that have expressed interest in receiving the data, making it more efficient by conserving bandwidth and reducing unnecessary network load; used for live video streaming, online gaming, and conferencing
-- **Network Address Translation (NAT)**: NAT protects the addressing scheme of a private network, allowing the use of private IP addresses, and enables multiple internal clients to obtain internet access through a few public IP addresses; NAT is suppored by many security border devices, such as firewalls, routers, gateways, WAPs, and proxies
+- **Network Address Translation (NAT)**: NAT translates IP addresses without changing port information, vi one-to-one (static NAT) or many-to-one (dynamic NAT); NAT protects the addressing scheme of a private network, allowing the use of private IP addresses, and enables multiple internal clients to obtain internet access through a few public IP addresses; NAT is supported by many security border devices, such as firewalls, routers, gateways, WAPs, and proxies; NAT is useful when specific devices need to be accessible from outside the network, like servers that host websites; also see PAT; The main difference between NAT and PAT the is that PAT uses port numbers to map private IP addresses to a public IP address, while NAT does not
+- **Network-based IDS (NIDS)**: a network based IDS can monitor activity on a network, and isn't necessarily visible to an attacker
 - **Network container names**: network containers are OSI layers 7-5: protocol data unit (PDU); layer 4: segment (TCP) or datagram (UDP); layer 3: packet; layer 2: frame; layer 1: bits
 - **NFV**: Network Function Virtualization (AKA Virtual Network Function) that seeks to decouple functions, such as firewall management, intrusion detection, NAT and name service resolution, from specific hardware solutions, and make them virtual/software; the focus is to optimize distinct network services
 - **Nonroutable IP addresses**: from RFC 1918; 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16
 - **North/South traffic**: in SDN terms, data flowing up (northbound) and down (southbound) the stack of data/control/application planes; data flowing from the organization to external distinations (northbound), or into the org from external sources (southbound)
 - **Northbound/Southbound interface**: A northbound interface lets a specific component communicate with a higher-level component in the same network; a southbound interface is the opposite — enabling a specific component to communicate with a lower-level component
+**Online Certificate Status Protocol(OCSP)**: a real-time method for verifying the status of an X.509 (e.g. SSL/TLS) digital certificate
 - **Packet-Switched Network**: a network that doesn't use a dedicated connection between endpoints; packet switching occurs when the message or communication is broken up into small segments and sent across intermediary networks to the destination; within packet-switching systems are two types of communication paths (or virtual circuits): permanent virtual circuits (PVCs) and switched virtual circuits (SVCs)
 - **Password Authentication Protocol (PAP)**: a password-based protocol that verifies users for Point-to-Point Protocol (PPP); PAP transmits usernames and passwords in cleartext
+- **Peering**: a method for two or more networks to exchange data directly with each other without going through a third party; a cost-effective way for networks to connect and improve performance
+- **Port Address Translation (PAT)**: a type of NAT which allows multiple devices on a private network to use the same public IP address by assigning each device a unique port number; PAT is useful when multiple devices need internet access but there aren't many public IP addresses available
 - **Phreaking**: type of attack using various types of tech to circumvent the telephone system to make long-distance calls, alter the phone service function, steal services, or cause service disruptions; a phreaker is the phreaking attacker
+- **Ping of Death (ping-of-death)**: an attack that sends numerous oversized ping packets to the victim, causing a freeze, crash, or reboot
 **Plain Old Telephone Service (POTS)**: refers to the traditional, analog voice telephone service that has been in use since the late 19th century; it operates over copper twisted-pair wires and provides basic telephone functions like voice calling and fax transmission; POTS uses circuit-switched technology, establishing a dedicated connection for the duration of a call; known for its reliability and simplicity, offering standard features such as dial tone, ring tone, and support for analog devices like modems and fax machines
 - **PLC**: Packet Loss Concealment used in VoIP communications to mask the effect of dropped packets
 - **Point-to-Point Protocol (PPP)**: an encapsulation protocol designed to support the transmission of IP traffic over dial-up or point-to-point links; a standard method for transporting multiprotocol datagrams over point-to-point links; original PPP options for authentication were PAP, CHAP, and EAP